caiusCitiriga/smart-cli/readme.md

 If you want to give it a try, run the `help` command at any moment.
 You will see a **General help** screen, listing all the commands you've provided with the CLI, and the description for each command.

-If you try to run the `help` command followed by a flag with the name of the command you want details about, you will see a screen printing the description about that command, a list of each flag (if any), and for each flag, a list of each option (name, value type, usage) if any.
+If you try to run the `help` command followed by a flag with the name of the command you want details about, you will see a screen printing the description about that command.

+A list of each flag (if any), and for each flag, a list of each option (name, value type and usage) if any.

 ## Thanks for using it
 As always, thanks for finding this useful.
 If you really like this project, please consider to star it.